-I have an administrator account and a standard user on my computer based on Windows 7.
-But I forgot the administrator password and now I only can login with the standard user account.
-I tried to change the admin password but it asks to type administrator password.
-Is there any way I can change admin password without admin rights?
+“I have an administrator account and a standard account on my Windows 10.
+I forgot my administrator password and now I can only log in with the standard account.
+When I try to change the admin password from within the standard account, the system asks for the administrator password.
+Is there any way to change admin password without having admin rights?
+Please help!”